W4GFO/ProductReview/README.md

 	Then, have the components which display data isolated from issues with the overall layout of the primary page.

+	Though this architecture and the number of components may seem overkill for this project, I want to start designing as if the project were larger.
+Not certain this is the right concept at this point or not.

+### Question/Concerns regarding the project.

+	In the /src/Components/DisplayElements/Styles/ContentDisplayStyle.scss

+	- On lines 39 and 45, I'm certain there is a cleaner way to set the fonts for the separte tags, but I wasn't certain if this was the right way to do it or if these two 'font-family' configurations could be combined.

 ### `npm test`